mkmohangb/vit-pose/README.md

 #### a.
 Preprocess
 -  calculate center/scale, do affine_transform
+   - (x, y, w, h) - bounding box of detected person in the image that is output by an object detector (e.g. YOLO or EfficientDet)
    - center - x + w/2, y + h/2
    - adjust (w,h) based on the image aspect ratio. scale - ((w,h)/200) * padding (200 is used to normalize the scale)
    - Affine transform